itgay/learn-git/readme.txt

-Git is a version control system.
+Git is a version control system. en yes id do!
-Git is free software test.
+Git is free software test diff.